 - Whereof one cannot speak, thereof one must be silent. – Ludwig Wittgenstein

 - If a lion could talk, we could not understand him. – Ludwig Wittgenstein

 It’s pretty plain, isn’t it?
-If you can’t say it you don’t know it.
+If you can’t say it, you don’t know it.
 If you don’t know it, you can’t say it.
-Since we think in words we actually can explain what we are thinking with the words we have to make up the thought.
+Since you think in words, you can actually explain what you think with the words you have to make up the thought.
 If you don’t have the words, you don’t have the thought.
-Now, this makes clarity a profound thing…unless we are clear first in our Thought, we have no chance of being clear in our Talk.
+Now, this makes clarity a profound thing…unless you are clear first in your Thought, you have no chance of being clear in your Talk.

 Clear Terms – Fewer Terms

-Clarity is essential in communication because it is all about something being easily understood.
-Clarity is also normally easy to remember as well.
-Often opposites clear up our misunderstandings by way of contrast.
-When we think about something being unclear it normally involves either poor definition or simply too many elements to make sense of the information.
-If you want to guarantee clarity in communication, then you will want to pay careful attention to two simple aims:
+Clarity is essential in communication because that helps others understand you.
+And clarity is also normally easy to remember as well.
+And opposites clear up our misunderstandings by way of contrast.
+When you think about something being unclear, it usually involves either poor definition or too many elements to make sense of the information.
+If you want to guarantee clarity in communication, then you pay careful attention to two simple aims:

 - Use clearly understood terms or define the terms

 You can try those two simple principles in your writing or speaking today and note the difference.
 You will likely see that by practicing just those two ideas, you will be thinking about your communication more and, therefore, speaking about your topic with greater clarity.

 Clarity Aids Persuasion